JSenpai/require-worker/API.md

 ## Proxy call configurations

-Every proxy call returns a promise, with a `.configure(options)` method available.
+Every proxy call returns a promise, with a `.configure(options)` method available *(not available on further chained promises)*.
 If the proxy call needs to be configured, the method should be called directly after creating the promise, before anything else is done with the promise.
 If the configure method is called too late, an error will be thrown.

 The promise resolves with an object containing the results of the proxy call.
 The `value` property is the result value.
 The recommended inline way to get this value is via [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment): `clientProxy.proxyCall().then(({ value })=>{ ... })`.
 This can be overridden via the `returnKey` option.